zijianhuang/openapiclientgen/README.md

 	/// </summary>
 	public bool UseEnsureSuccessStatusCodeEx { get; set; }

 	/// <summary>
+	/// Default  is true so the code block is included in the generated codes.
+	/// Defined if UseEnsureSuccessStatusCodeEx is true.
+Respective code block will be included the code gen output.
+However, if you have a few client APIs generated to be used in the same application,
+	/// and you may want these client APIs share the same code block, then put the WebApiRequestException code block to an assembly or a standalone CS file.
+	/// </summary>
+	public bool IncludeEnsureSuccessStatusCodeExBlock { get; set; } = true;

+	/// <summary>
 	/// System.ComponentModel.DataAnnotations attributes are to be copied over, including Required, Range, MaxLength, MinLength and StringLength.
 Applied to C# only.